jamwaffles/CNCMachine/SOP.md

   - `t99m6g43` to use spindle probe
   - Open (not sub call) `probe-toolsetter.ngc`
   - Position probe tip just above approximate XY zero of toolsetter
+  - Make sure you're on G59.3
-  - Zero all axes
+  - Zero all axes for G59.3
   - Run program, follow on-screen prompts
-1. Probe spindle nose to establish zero offset
+1. Probe spindle nose to establish Z zero offset
   - Make sure **toolsetter** is plugged in
   - `t0m6g43` to clear tool
+  - `g59.3` to make sure we're in the right coordinate system
   - Move nose just above toolsetter
   - `o<probe-spindle-nose> call`
   - This re-establishes 0 offset after homing, crash, etc
   - Check an existing known-length tool if there are any

+If you probe the toolsetter XY again, you MUST run the spindle nose probe otherwise the Z offset will be incorrect.

 # Set touch probe length offset